 Update, Dec.
-24: The Hall County area's unemployment rose to 3.5% in November, according to a Georgia Department of Labor press release Thursday, Dec.
+24: The Hall County area's unemployment rate rose to 3.5% in November, according to a Georgia Department of Labor press release Thursday, Dec.
 24.

 The release doesn't say what may have caused the increase, but labor officials say Hall saw its workforce grow in November.